 Shooting a quick glance over his shoulder, Jefferson grinned.
 “Could’ve fooled me.”

-In no mood to engage in a lively exchange with Jefferson, Nathan made a show of looking down at the stack of training scheduled for the following week company commanders had forwarded to him for his review and approval.
+In no mood to engage in a lively exchange with Jefferson, Nathan made a show of looking down at the stack of training schedules for the following week company commanders had forwarded to him for his review and approval.
 “Falling behind, are we?”

 Taking the hint, Jefferson spun his chair about and took up the draft schedules.
 “I’ll have these on your desk within the hour, sir.”